Jurell Cayetano: Rochelle & Brittany, 2017. Photo: The Sintoses

 An outdoor digital exhibition celebrating Atlanta’s unique visual culture.

-Arts & Entertainment Atlanta will host its second-ever digital exhibit, The South Got Something to Say, from June 1-July 31.
-Curated by Karen Comer Lowe, work by 10 Atlanta-based artists will be featured on four A&E Atlanta digital signs throughout Downtown Atlanta.
+Arts & Entertainment Atlanta hosted its second-ever digital exhibit, The South Got Something to Say, from June 1-July 31.
+Curated by Karen Comer Lowe, work by 10 Atlanta-based artists were featured on four A&E Atlanta digital signs throughout Downtown Atlanta.

 Taken from the words of legendary Atlanta-based rapper Andre 3000, part of the southern hip hop duo Outkast, in 1995 at the Source awards.
 This phrase issued a proclamation about the rising impact of Atlanta as a city.
 Since that time, the city has risen as an influential force in music, film, and politics.